hartnetl/the-sealiest-game-you-will-play-today/README.md

 ***

 Text adventure games have become a fairly niche area of gaming, but with the rise in popularity of text based games such as Telltale's Walking Dead there's some hope for this genre yet.
-This game aims to bring nostalgia to those that played these games in the past, or introduce them to a new generation.
-The game is easy to play, with a number of ways to gain points for winning and losing.
+This game aims to bring nostalgia to those that have played these games in the past, or introduce them to a new generation.
+The game is easy to play, with a number of ways to gain points for winning and losing and hopefully with that, the incentive to play it over and over until all winning options are found.

 ### 2.1 Strategy